-Protection for your Backyard Swimming Pool June 24, 2019 As we enter the dog days of summer, having a pool at home provides refreshing relief from the sun and heat.
-Your backyard pool may be a savior during these long summer days and a fun time for the kids, but it also presents some risks.
-It’s important to be aware of how your pool impacts your insurance, so if you’re thinking about adding a pool or buying a home with one, we have some tips for you on pool safety and insurance coverage.
-An “Attractive Nuisance” Your backyard oasis may add value to your property, but it is considered by insurance companies as an attractive nuisance.
-An “attractive nuisance” is anything that might attract a child and be dangerous to an unsupervised child — and you can be held liable if something were to happen.
-Things like trampolines, playgrounds and man-made ponds are all considered attractive nuisances.
-As the homeowner, you are responsible for the risks posed by your pool and preventing potential harm that could come from it.
-Having an insurance policy that includes coverage for your pool can help you prevent poolside accidents by requiring you to meet certain safety measures.
-Safety Precautions In order to include coverage for your pool in your insurance policy, many companies require you to take safety precautions that reduce the chance of an accident in or around your pool.
-Here are some safety precautions that may be required for you to obtain policy coverage for your pool: Install a fence around the entire perimeter of the pool, with a self-latching gate lock that children can’t reach.
+Protection for your Backyard Swimming Pool June 24, 2019 Having a swimming pool provides refreshing relief from the sun and heat.
+It may even be a savior during long summer days.
+However, it also presents some risks.
+It’s important to be aware of how a pool can impact your insurance.
+If you’re thinking about adding a swimming pool or buying a home with one, we are sharing tips on safety and insurance coverage.
+An “Attractive Nuisance” Insurance companies consider pools an attractive nuisance.
+To explain, an “attractive nuisance” is anything that may attract or be dangerous to an unsupervised child.
+For instance, things like trampolines, playgrounds and man-made ponds are all considered attractive nuisances.
+As a homeowner, you are held liable and are responsible for preventing potential harm your pool could have.
+This is why obtaining coverage can be critical.
+Especially since insurance policies may require you to meet certain safety measures before providing coverage.
+Safety Precautions Typically, insurance companies require special precautions before including coverage.
+Here are some required safety precautions: Install a fence around the entire perimeter of the pool, with a self-latching gate lock that children can’t reach.
 Get a safety cover to serve as a secondary barrier.
-Lockable pool covers are a great way to help ensure children are not using the pool without supervision.
+Lockable pool covers are a great way to help ensure children are not using it without supervision.
 Provide accessible safety equipment.
-Flotation devices near the pool for children who are not yet able to swim can help prevent accidents.
-If you don’t fulfill these safety measures, you could face denied insurance coverage or claims, cancelled policies and possibly large liability lawsuits for which you could be solely responsible.
-Insurance Options Pool insurance by itself doesn’t exist.
-You’ll need to talk to an OKFB Insurance agent to find out how you can get coverage for your pool by adding your pool to your home insurance policy.
-It may also be beneficial to add an umbrella policy, which can provide an additional layer of liability coverage.
+Flotation devices near the pool for children who are not able to swim yet.
+Consequently, fulfilling safety measures could prevent denied insurance coverage or claims, cancelled policies and large liability lawsuits.
+Insurance Options For a Pool Pool insurance by itself doesn’t exist.
+You’ll need to talk to an OKFB Insurance agent to learn more about coverage options.
+Also, it may be beneficial to add an umbrella policy, which can provide an additional layer of liability coverage.
 We offer personal umbrella insurance that’s designed to protect you and your family from lawsuits not fully covered under a standard liability policy.